You are invited to take a brief survey to help us improve the Auditor Office's online experience.

 The Franklin County Auditor's Office annually processes about 12,000 property transactions with valid sale deeds.
 However, 2012 saw an increase to almost 15,000 transactions and 2013 finished with more than 18,000.
 Since 2011, the county has seen a 51 percent increase in property transactions.

 The quarterly sales trend report of property transactions in Franklin County is a distribution analysis and quarterly comparison of transactions from 2012 to 2013.
 This report for the previous year breaks down what happened in 2012.
+The first half of 2014 looks similar to 2013.

 The initial Franklin County Auditor's GIS, containing records of property characteristics, location, ownership and valuation, consisted of: